1976–77 in English football: Fourth Division

 Cambridge United won the Fourth Division title under the management of Ron Atkinson, lifting them into the Third Division.
 Also promoted were Exeter City, Colchester United and Bradford City.
 Swansea City missed out on promotion by a single point.

 A terrible season for Workington resulted in them having to apply for re-election to the Football League for the fourth season in succession, and this caused their fellow clubs to finally run out of patience and vote to end their membership of the League, a humiliation which saw them slip into the Northern Premier League.
 In their place were Southern League champions Wimbledon, who would make amazing progress over the next decade.

 The British pop star Elton John took over Fourth Division side Watford and installed Graham Taylor as manager at the end of the season.
-Former Arsenal manager Bertie Mee came out of retirement to work at Watford as assistant to Graham Taylor.
+Former Arsenal manager Bertie Mee came out of retirement to work at Watford as Taylor's assistant.
 John immediately asserted his ambition by promising to bring First Division football to Watford.